lexro/Barticle/README.md

 # Barticle
 An offline first bart web app that displays train schedules.
 [Try it out!](https://lexro.github.io/Barticle/)

 The point of this is to experiment with service workers.
-That being said, it's best Barticle is used in [service worker supported browsers](http://caniuse.com/#search=service%20workers).
+That being said, it's best to use Barticle in [service worker supported browsers](http://caniuse.com/#search=service%20workers).

 ## Prerequisites